-In a great deal of European folk lore, the black cat is considered an omen of bad luck.
+In a great deal of European folklore, the black cat is considered an omen of bad luck.

 If you see a black cat and walk under a ladder, it is said you will have a bad day.
 If a black cat walks across a path in front of you, similarly you are likely to have a bad day.
-But in Germany, it depends on the direction the cat is walking.
+But in Germany, it depends on the direction in which the cat is walking.
 If it walks left to right, it will bring good luck; if it walks right to left, it will bring bad luck.

 In Scotland, a black cat at your doorstep symbolizes prosperity to come.
 Similarly, in Wales, it symbolizes good health.
 While some of us might just believe it to be a hungry cat seeking food, the more superstitious among us see it as an omen.